shawn402022/keyBuddyCapstoneAuth/API-README.md

     }
     ```

-### Get all Lessons completed by the Current User
+### Get all Scales completed by the Current User

-Returns all the lessons completed by the current user.
+Returns all the courses completed by the current user.

 * Require Authentication: true
 * Request
   * Method: GET
-  * Route path: '/:userId/lessons'
+  * Route path: '/course/userId'
   * Body: none

 * Successful Response